RRZE-HPC/OSC-AD/README.md

 <a name="Compilation"></a>

 - **B1.1.2 Compilation**:
 The C++ programming language is employed by all three MPI-parallel benchmarks.
+See below for details on compiler and MPI versions.
 ```
 CXX: "mpiicpc"
 STD optimizations: "-O3"